gitpod-io/website/src/routes/docs/references/gitpod-yml.md

 Public images are hosted on [Docker Hub](https://hub.docker.com/u/gitpod/) and can be referenced by their name, e.g. `ubuntu:latest`.

+To see a list of Gitpod-provided images, please see [gitpod-io/workspace-images](https://github.com/gitpod-io/workspace-images).

 | Type                 | Default                 |
 | -------------------- | ----------------------- |
 | `object` or `string` | `gitpod/workspace-full` |